ERCES Authority · Educational Reference

 What is ERCES?
 An Owner's Guide to In-Building Public-Safety Radio

-Published by Zion Fire Protection · ercesauthority.com · DRAFT pending technical review by Joel Sadowsky (NICET III · FCC GROL).
+Published by Zion Fire Protection · ercesauthority.com · Authored and reviewed by Joel Sadowsky (NICET III Fire Alarm · NICET III Special Hazards · FCC GROL).

 Use our free Building Signal Check tool to see if your building is in scope: zion.us/bda/check